Success requires calculated risk.

 Success in any venture requires a certain amount of risk.
 However, success is also about taking the right risks.
 This requires understanding yourself, your practice, and your opportunities.

-You can address these three important areas to build your dental practice success skills with a methodical approach.
+You can address these five important areas to build your dental practice success skills with a methodical approach.

 1. Knowing Your Own Strengths

 When developing your dental practice success skills, it’s important to note that there’s no one-size-fits-all approach.
 Instead, you need to plan your approach based on your own unique strengths and weaknesses—and there’s no one better suited to evaluate those factors than you.

 Building on your strengths and addressing weaknesses helps you move your practice forward.
 It can guide you to the right opportunities that can deliver optimal benefits for your practice.